OptimalScale/LMFlow/README.md

 ```

 > [!TIP]
-> We use WandB to track and visualize the training process by default.
-Before running the training scripts, users may need to log in to WandB using the command:
+> We use Wandb to track and visualize the training process by default.
+Before running the training scripts, users may need to log in to Wandb using the command:
 >```bash
 >wandb login
 >```
-> For detailed instructions, refer to the [WandB Quickstart Guide](https://docs.wandb.ai/quickstart/).
-Step 1 (registration) and Step 2 (login using your WandB API key) should be sufficient to set up your environment.
+> For detailed instructions, refer to the [Wandb Quickstart Guide](https://docs.wandb.ai/quickstart/).
+Step 1 (registration) and Step 2 (login using your Wandb API key) should be sufficient to set up your environment.
 >
 > <details><summary>Disabling wandb</summary>
 >